Global Existence and Vanishing Dispersion Limit of Strong/Classical Solutions to the One-dimensional Compressible Quantum Navier-Stokes Equations with Large Initial Data: Global existence in the intermediary regime

 Proposition 2.1 can be obtained by using the dual argument and iteration technique, which is similar to the proof of Theorem 1.1 in \cite{Hattori-Li-1994}.
 We omit it here for brevity.

-In order to show the global existence of solutions to the problem (\ref{1.5})-(\ref{1.6}), it suffices to deduce certain {\it a priori} estimates on the solution $(v(t,x),u(t,x))$. \begin{Proposition} [{\it A priori} estimates] Under the assumptions in Theorem 1.1, suppose that $(v(t,x), u\\(t,x))\in X_1(0,T;m,M)$ is a solution of the Cauchy problem (\ref{1.5})-(\ref{1.6}) defined in the strip $\Pi_T=[0,T]\times\mathbb{R}$ for some positive constants $m, M$, and $T$.
+To show the global existence of solutions to the problem (\ref{1.5})-(\ref{1.6}), one needs to derive certain {\it a priori} estimates on the solution $(v(t,x),u(t,x))$. \begin{Proposition} [{\it A priori} estimates] Let the conditions of Theorem 1.1 hold, and $(v(t,x), u(t,x))\in X_1(0,T;m,M)$ be a solution of the Cauchy problem (\ref{1.5})-(\ref{1.6}) defined in $\Pi_T=[0,T]\times\mathbb{R}$ for some positive constants $m, M$, and $T$.
 Then the following estimates hold:

 where $C_0$ and $C_1$ are two positive constants depending only on $\varepsilon, \nu, \gamma,\underline{V}, \overline{V}, \|v_0-1\|_{2}$, and $\|u_0\|_{1}$. \end{Proposition}